Our Verdict

 The buckle on the Fllo is encased in a padded sheath, making it hard to get the strap prongs all the way in.
 The buckle sits relatively low, and given the limited adjustment span, we worry it could become challenging to use with bigger kids.
 The prongs cannot be retained in any way, and you will be searching for them under tiny tushies when your child sits down.

 The Fllo harness height adjustment is the dreaded rethread operation and a challenging one at that.
 It has five height levels and two positions for the crotch buckle.
 Rethreading is difficult and requires moving plastic components, and the spaces are small.
-Given that many higher-scoring, less expensive seats have the easy to non-rethread adjustment, it is a real bummer to have a seat in this price range cause so much trouble.
+Given that many higher-scoring, less expensive seats have the easy non-rethread adjustment, it is a real bummer to have a seat in this price range cause so much trouble.
 Little ones will need to be out of the seat to make the changes, and some parents might even think it is easier to uninstall the seat from the car.

 LATCH Storage